Jack-vexel-ws/pylibssp/README.md

 # Stop client
 client.stop()
 ```
-**Please note, if you want to streaming zcam camera, you must set the stream index 0 or 1 and to be sure its streaming status is 'idle'**
+**NOTE**
+> If you want to streaming zcam camera, you must set the stream index 0 or 1 and to be sure its streaming status is 'idle'**.
 In Example.py, there is sample code to show how to set the stream index and how to sure the streaming status is 'Idle'.

 [set the stream index (0 or 1) http command](https://github.com/imaginevision/Z-Camera-Doc/blob/master/E2/protocol/http/http.md#Network-streaming)
 ```